-Generally, bird control companies or departments with a specialised bird control department, will have greater knowledge of the different bird’s their behaviour and lots of methods and equipment to hand, and understand the laws governing the control of birds over a Pest control company. (employing or contracting someone onto your property which does not follow or understand the laws and licensing systems, could see you being fined an unlimited amount and a possible prison sentence.
+Generally, bird control companies or departments with a specialised bird control department will have a more excellent knowledge of laws, bird's, bird behaviour and lots of methods and equipment to hand over a Pest control company.
+Employing or contracting someone which does not follow or understand the law and licensing systems could see you fined an unlimited amount and a possible prison sentence.

 Why do pest control companies do/or offer bird control?

-Up until recently the laws around pest birds was a little more relaxed, so offering a shooting service and bird proofing systems, which are typically constructed poorly, as its an easy way of profiting to unknowing clients.
+Up until recently, the laws around pest birds was a little more relaxed.
+However, many still offer a shooting service and bird proofing systems, which are typically constructed poorly, as its an easy way of profiting to unknowing clients.

 How can I tell if a company is acting legitimately in controlling birds?

-Ask them for their qualifications.
-Professional qualification relating to bird control through the BPCA; they are the only organisation who carry out this training, and exam, raptor awards only cover bird control with a falcon or hawk.
+Ask them for their professional qualification bird control management certificate through the BPCA; they are the only organisation who carry out this training, and exam, raptor awards only cover bird control with a falcon or hawk.
 The RSPH Level 2 in pest control being a member of NPTA or BPCA does not mean they are professional bird controllers.

-Ask them what methods they have available; most companies that don’t specialise in bird control will offer only a couple of methods along with shooting. which requires very little skill or training.
+Ask companies what methods they have available; most companies that don't specialise in bird control will offer only a couple of ways along with shooting which can be done with little training all bit it poorly.

 What methods and services do you offer for bird control?

-We offer a free site inspect for the issues you have concerns about and to look for potential issues that could arise from any work carried out.
+We offer a free site inspect for the issues you have concerns about and to look for potential problems that could arise from any work we carry out.